StonedEdge/Retro-Lite-CM4-Dock/README.md

          c) A randomized vector image of the real hardware the game could be played on.
 Includes all variants of every console (shoutouts to Ampersand for providing the high quality vectors!)

-         d) A small video of the gameplay of the game

-         e) A description of the game, which scrolls vertically along the display
+         d) A description of the game, which scrolls vertically along the display

-         f) Other metadata, including rating, release date, developer, publisher, genre & # players
+         e) Other metadata, including rating, release date, developer, publisher, genre & # players per game

 # Installation
 To install, run (won't currently work yet!)